metalcycling/openstructure/modules/doc/actions.rst

                             the selected mapping are reported.
       -sm, --substructure-match
                             Allow incomplete target ligands.
+      -gcm, --global-chain-mapping
+                            Use a global chain mapping.
+      -c CHAIN_MAPPING [CHAIN_MAPPING ...],
+                            --chain-mapping CHAIN_MAPPING [CHAIN_MAPPING ...]
+                            Custom mapping of chains between the reference and the model.
+Each separate mapping consist of key:value pairs where key is the chain name in reference and value is the chain name in model.
+Only has an effect if global-chain-mapping flag is set.
+      -ra, --rmsd-assignment
+                            Use RMSD for ligand assignment.
       --lddt-pli            Compute lDDT-PLI score and store as key "lddt-pli".
       --rmsd                Compute RMSD score and store as key "rmsd".
       --radius RADIUS       Inclusion radius for the binding site.
 Any residue with atoms within this distance of the ligand will be included in the binding site.
       --lddt-pli-radius LDDT_PLI_RADIUS
                             lDDT inclusion radius for lDDT-PLI.
-      --lddt-bs-radius LDDT_BS_RADIUS
+      --lddt-lp-radius LDDT_LP_RADIUS
-                            lDDT inclusion radius for lDDT-BS.
+                            lDDT inclusion radius for lDDT-LP.
       -v VERBOSITY, --verbosity VERBOSITY
                             Set verbosity level.
 Defaults to 3 (INFO).
+      --n-max-naive N_MAX_NAIVE
+                            If number of chains in model and reference are below or equal that number, the global chain mapping will naively enumerate all possible
+                            mappings.
+A heuristic is used otherwise.

 Additional information about the scores and output values is available in